ScratchAddons/website-v2/content/docs/develop/userstyles/best-practices.md

 ### Consider languages with longer words

-Remember that im some languages, UI elements such as buttons may be narrower or wider.
+Remember that in some languages, UI elements such as buttons may be narrower or wider.

 <!-- TODO: ### Supporting right-to-left languages (RTL) -->